 Biggest changes were: becoming a non-profit organization and adding 3 more classes and instructors.

 Performances, Recordings, Publications

 List a selection of your regular performance venues (for example, Denver Sakura Matsuri, Seabrook obon, business conventions, Manzanar Pilgrimage, Maui Marathon, etc.)

-Autumn Festival at Long Beach Aquarium, GlenFest Film Festival, Tanabata and Nisei Week Festival, Los Angeles Chinese New Year Celebration, Masters Award Ceremonies, Newport Beach, La Mirada Celebration of the Park, SEJSCC Carnival, SEJSCC Annual Fund Raiser Dinner, Keiro Nursing Home
+Autumn Festival at Long Beach Aquarium, GlenFest Film Festival, Tanabata and Nisei Week Festival, Los Angeles Chinese New Year Celebration, Masters Award Ceremonies, La Mirada Celebration of the Park, SEJSCC Carnival, SEJSCC Annual Fund Raiser Dinner, Keiro Nursing Home